 How to Store Leftover Halloween Candy

-Seal your candy using an airtight container, freezer bag, or heavy-duty freezer wrap.
+Seal your candy using an airtight container, freezer bag, or heavy-duty freezer wrap—if you want to go all out you could even vacuum seal the candy.
 Be sure to label your airtight container with the date and type of candy you are freezing.
 It’s also good practice to add an expiration date so you can easily track when it needs to get dumped.

 Each type of candy has its specific guidelines for storing.
 Follow the recommendations below for frighteningly fresh results.

 According to the National Confections Association, many different types of candies do well as long as they’re wrapped appropriately and stored in a cool, dry place.
 The NCA also says you should avoid freezing candy with fruits and nuts.
 Here’s are a few recommendations for freezing your candy.